netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       Enforcement Points) that need them.
 A PDP is also known as "policy server" {{?RFC2753}}.

-      The SDN Controller may interacts with AAA server or NAS.
+      The SDN Controller may interact with AAA server or NAS.

    *  A Network Access Server (NAS) entity which handles authentication requests.
 The NAS interacts with an AAA server to complete user